shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 To improve the accuracy of unwanted tracking detection, a confidence scoring mechanism can be used.
 Instead of issuing binary alerts for all detected tracking devices, the system assigns a confidence score based on multiple factors, helping distinguish between genuine tracking threats and benign scenarios.

-This section outlines individual factors used in calculating a confidence score for detecting potential unwanted location tracking.
-Each factor is scored independently and contributes to the overall risk assessment
+This section outlines potential factors that may contribute to assessing the likelihood of unwanted location tracking.
+Each factor can be considered independently to help inform an overall risk assessment.

-4.1.1.2.1.
-Duration of Proximity
+##### Duration of Proximity

 Tracks how long a device remains in close proximity to the user.

-Rationale: Devices that persist near a user for extended periods are more likely to indicate tracking activity than transient encounters (e.g., passing someone on public transit).
+**Rationale**: Devices that persist near a user for extended periods are more likely to indicate tracking activity than transient encounters (e.g., passing someone on public transit).

-4.1.1.2.2.
-Movement Correlation
+###### Movement Correlation

 Measures how closely the movement of the suspected device mirrors that of the user.

-Rationale: High movement correlation (e.g., appearing at home, then work, then a store with the user) increases the likelihood that the device is following the user intentionally.
+**Rationale**: High movement correlation (e.g., appearing at home, then work, then a store with the user) increases the likelihood that the device is following the user intentionally.

-4.1.1.2.3.
-Signal Strength Trends
+###### Signal Strength Trends

 Observes how the signal strength of the suspected device (e.g., Bluetooth RSSI) changes over time.

-Rationale: A sustained or increasing signal strength suggests physical proximity to the user, strengthening the case for intentional tracking.
+**Rationale**: A sustained or increasing signal strength suggests physical proximity to the user, strengthening the case for intentional tracking.

-4.1.1.2.4.
-Absence of Known Owner
+###### Absence of Known Owner

 Determines whether the device is associated with the user or their known contacts.

-Rationale: Devices linked to the user (e.g., paired devices, family members) are generally benign.
+**Rationale**: Devices linked to the user (e.g., paired devices, family members) are generally benign.
 Unrecognized devices are more suspicious.

-4.1.1.2.5.
-Persistence
+###### Persistence

 Evaluates how often and across how many different times/locations the same device is observed.

-Rationale: Persistent reappearance across time and space indicates deliberate placement or tracking.
+**Rationale**: Persistent reappearance across time and space indicates deliberate placement or tracking.

-4.1.1.2.6.
-Hardware Identity
+###### Hardware Identity

 Analyzes device identity details such as MAC address consistency, vendor information, or known tracker models.

-Rationale: Certain devices (e.g., AirTags) are known to be used for tracking.
+**Rationale**: Certain devices (e.g., AirTags) are known to be used for tracking.
 Suspicious characteristics (e.g., MAC randomization) can indicate evasion tactics.

-4.1.1.2.7.
-Environmental Context
+###### Environmental Context

 Considers the location in which the device is seen (e.g., home, office, public places).

-Rationale: Devices seen only in familiar, safe zones may be harmless.
+**Rationale**: Devices seen only in familiar, safe zones may be harmless.
 Appearances in unfamiliar or private locations without explanation raise concern.

 A confidence-based approach offers the following advantages: